Prosonna/Android-Calculator/README.md

 # Android-Calculator
-A simple calculator app which can do the decimal operations and also give results in decimal form.
+A simple Android calculator app which can do the decimal operations and also give results in decimal form.